-Can a reverse mortgage be done on a manufactured home that sits on leased property?By Laurie C. on 11.11.2018
+Can a reverse mortgage for a manufactured home on leased land?By Laurie C. on 11.11.2018

 But it is possible if your home has never been on another site (was moved from the factory directly to your site and has never been relocated to another site), was manufactured after 1976, is on a permanent foundation, there are many current sales of other manufactured homes on leased land that have sold recently for the appraiser to use for comparable sales and your lease extends at least 50 years beyond the youngest borrowers’ 100th birthday or is a 99-year renewable lease and meets all other HUD requirements, you might be able to find a lender who can accommodate your request.